-Hort Innovation Chief Executive Officer John Lloyd said the Corporation has supported Citrus Australia throughout the process of securing the policy extension, and the key to continued trade success is all stakeholders working collaboratively.
+Hort Innovation Chief Executive Officer John Lloyd said the organisation has supported Citrus Australia throughout the process of securing the policy extension, and the key to continued trade success is all stakeholders working collaboratively.

 “This South Korean policy expansion is the result of the citrus industry working together with Hort Innovation and key government agencies to achieve tangible market access results,” he said.

 A series of trials – being funded by Hort Innovation using the citrus R&D levy matched by the Australian Government and conducted by the South Australian Research and Development Institute – are currently underway to support expanded access for a number of citrus varieties to Japan.

 Copyright: Copyright © Horticulture Innovation Australia Limited 2018.
 The guide (in part or as whole) cannot be reproduced, published, communicated or adapted without the prior written consent of Hort Innovation (except as may be permitted under the Copyright Act 1968 (Cth)).